seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Note that this definition of *"based"* is intentionally similar to the definition of *"based"* in C99, though it is slightly weaker.

-LLVM IR does not associate types with memory.
+LLVM37 IR does not associate types with memory.
 The result type of a ``load`` merely indicates the size and alignment of the memory from which to load, as well as the interpretation of the value.
 The first operand type of a ``store`` similarly only indicates the size and alignment of the store.

-Consequently, type-based alias analysis, aka TBAA, aka ``-fstrict-aliasing``, is not applicable to general unadorned LLVM IR.
+Consequently, type-based alias analysis, aka TBAA, aka ``-fstrict-aliasing``, is not applicable to general unadorned LLVM37 IR.
 :ref:`Metadata <metadata>` may be used to encode additional information which specialized optimization passes may use to implement type-based alias analysis.